Staff

 Dan served as the Director of our Young Carers Program from 2009 to 2014, and returned as a Board member in 2015.

 An active community volunteer, Dan worked as an administrator and teacher in international schools and universities for over 40 years.
-He happily retired in 2021 to spend more time traveling to warmer places and hanging out with his grandchildren.
+He happily retired in 2021 to spend more time travelling to warmer places and hanging out with his grandchildren.

 Phil